OlivierBattini/Portfolio/README.md

 ### Connectivity Tester

-This GUI application was developed to perform HTTP/TCP connectivity tests on various end points, on a the customer network (personal or profesional).
+This GUI application was developed to perform HTTP/TCP connectivity tests on various end points, on a the customer network (personal or professional).

 [![GitHub](./images/github.svg)](./projects/connectivity-tester/)
 **[View project](./projects/connectivity-tester/)**